nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Use organisations to help you link contact together!
 * An organisation can have any number of persons within it (including 0).
 However, an organisation must have a name and email.
 * Remember to add the member persons separately before adding them.
+* Organisation names must be unique, emails can be repeated.
 </div>

 ##### Deleting an organisation: `deleteorg`